-Table 5.1: Effect of Phasing Policy on the First Release of a Realtime Thread with Periodic Parameters $\,$
+Table 5.1: Phasing Policy Effect on First Release of a Realtime Thread with Periodic-Parameters $\,$

 ADJUST IM- ADJUST ADJUST STRICT

 MEDIATE FORWARD BACKWARD PHASING

-Relative Time The time of The time of The time of The time of
+RelativeTime The time of The time of The time of The time of

 start method start method start method start method

 invocation invocation invocation invocation

 plus start plus start plus start plus start

 time. time. time. time.

-Absolute Release im- All releases The first The start
+AbsoluteTime, Release im- All releases The first The start

-Time, earlier mediately before the release occurs method
+earlier than mediately before the release occurs method

-than call to and set next time start immediately throws an
+call to start and set next time start immediately throws an

-start release time is called are and the next exception.
+release time is called are and the next exception.

 to be at the ignored.
 The release is at

 time the start first release is the start time

 method was at the start plus the small-

 invoked plus time plus the est multiple

 period. smallest multi- of period

 ple of period whose time is

 whose time is after the time

 after the time start was

 start was called.

 called.

-Absolute First release is First release is First release is First release is
+AbsoluteTime, First release is First release is First release is First release is

-Time, later at time passed at time passed at time passed at time passed
+later than call at time passed at time passed at time passed at time passed

-than call to to start. to start. to start. to start.
+to start to start. to start. to start. to start.

-start

 Without Time First release First release First release First release

 is at time of

 start method start method start method start method

 invocation invocation invocation invocation